vladcc/object-oriented-c/README.txt

 https://en.wikipedia.org/wiki/Data_structure_alignment

-To add insult to injury, it also violates the C standard strict aliasing rule.
+To add insult to injury(go ahead - judge me), it also violates the C standard strict aliasing rule.
 If you don't know what that rule is, you are a happier person.
 If you do know what that rule is, I'm letting you know that breaking it is far less of a big deal.
 It's important only when compiling with high level optimization on.
 Also, there are commercial compilers that don't even support it.
 In any case, if you dare to compile, and if you are compiling with optimization on, compile with the -fno-strict-aliasing flag(for GCC) or an equivalent for your compiler.

 For more info: